Interrupted Aortic Arch (IAA)

 - heart and other medicines

-- intubation (a tube is placed in the baby's windpipe so a ventilator can give additional oxygen and assist the baby's breathing)
+- intubation (a tube is placed in the baby's windpipe so a ventilator can give extra oxygen and help the baby's breathing)

 - sedation (medicines to keep the baby asleep while intubated)